-No state oversight of planning, zoning; no central depository of plans and zoning ordinances
+No state oversight of planning, zoning; limited central database of zoning ordinances

-For zoning, this last map may be the most useful.
-That is because it shows areas of the state which has zoning in effect, if it is county or municipal (city, village or township) zoning, or if there is no zoning at all.
-Michigan requires zoning to be based on a plan (MCL 125.3203, and that “plan” is the part of the “master plan” (MCL 125.3803(g) and 125.3883(2)(d)).
-So one might want to make the assumption that if there is adopted zoning, then there is also an adopted master plan.
-However, in addition, there may be counties and municipalities that have adopted master plans even though they do not have zoning.
-Missaukee County would be such an example.
+Michigan requires zoning to be based on a plan (MCL 125.3203).
+One might make the assumption that if there is adopted zoning, then there is also an adopted master plan.
+However, this is not necessarily the case, and there may be counties and municipalities that have adopted master plans even though they do not have zoning.
+Marquette County and Missaukee County are two such examples.

-- What do other communities require for surface water setbacks?
+- Which communities have natural shoreline standards for surface water setbacks?

 Finally, a county planning department may have a complete library of municipal and county plans and zoning ordinances within the respective county.
 The process of adopting a master plan requires the county planning commission receive and review draft plans, and requires the county planning commission receive the final adopted master plan.
-When there is a staffed county planning department those plans are often retained for reference.
-The Michigan Planning Enabling Act requires municipalities to provide a current copy of adopted zoning (and to keep that copy up-to-date) to the county planning department, if the county planning commission requests (MCL 125.3869).
-For those counties, which have a planning department and made such a request, there would be a single source of zoning ordinances also.
+When there is a staffed county planning department, those plans are often retained for reference.
+The Michigan Planning Enabling Act requires municipalities to provide a current copy of adopted zoning (and to keep that copy up-to-date) to the county planning department, if the county planning commission requests MCL 125.3869.
+For those counties that have a planning department and made such a request, there would be a single source of zoning ordinances also.